TomY-26/TowcesterCC/README.md

 ## Project Plan

-Create a locally hosted single page website that will display images and content for a local cycling club, including images, nav with links and links to other local businesses.
+Create a locally hosted single page website that will display images and content for a local cycling club, including images, nav and footer with links to the different sections of the page.

 The website must be responsive and ensure all device types can view the page properly.
 The site will be created for mobile then scaled up to tablet and desktop in CSS.